ilyachalov/wp-org-docs-contents/into-categories.md

 Learn how to install WordPress and keep it secure and healthy.

+## Installation

+Need a hand installing WordPress?
+This section will help you.

+## Maintenance

+Keep your site updated and ready with the articles in this section.

+## Security

+Everything you need to know to protect your site.

 # [Support guides](https://wordpress.org/documentation/support-guides/)

 Get to know how to publish with WordPress.